Institutional Diplomas (DE)

 Target career paths:

-Leading, analyzing, and teaching fitness activities (Step and strength training, PCD) in schools and universities with a high level of expertise
+Lead, analyze, and teach fitness activities (Step and strength training, PCD) in schools and universities with a high level of expertise

 Target audience: